Developer: Alexander Bruce

 Every time you explore a new area on the map, you will see signs of people doing things analogous to the previous puzzles you’ve just solved based on your own deductions.
 For instance, “Look a little harder, and you will find a way forward.” urges players to keep going down a dark tunnel even if there is no light source.

-You will find puzzles that appear to be unsolvable and doors that refuse to budge until you find enough cubes to fill in the trip lasers, lighting up those ring on the doors.
+You will find puzzles that appear to be unsolvable and doors that refuse to budge until you find enough cubes to fill in the trip lasers, lighting up those rings on the doors.
 Obstacles will stop you at every turn unless you approach them with an open mind and some sound logical thinking.
 If you don’t have the right equipment, there is no way to move forward.

-The Blue Matter Gun is the first gun which gives you the ability to collect and place cubes, one at a time.
+The Blue Matter Gun is the first gun that gives you the ability to collect and place cubes, one at a time.
 It’s slow but reliable when you want to block an elevator from rising, and it’s a good tool for climbing ledges that are too high to jump over.
 You will be holding onto cubes taken from another section, like a solid blue wall, which serves as a resource if you run out of them during the middle of a puzzle.

 One of the puzzles you’re able to solve is Logic 101 because you’re just blocking a few doors so they don’t close once you cross the dotted trip lasers.
 In “The Missing Pieces”, you’re required to collect cubes and fill in the holes scattered around a hallway in order to unlock a door.
 Walking down the path, you might hear sounds of birds chirping or water splashing, which is unexpected for an abstract puzzle game.